 The Dr. Virgilio Licona Community Health Leadership Award program recognizes impassioned Coloradans who are finding innovative and effective strategies to overcoming community health barriers across the state.

-This year, the Colorado Health Foundation honored Liza Marron with the 2018 Dr. Virgilio Licona Health Leadership Award during our annual Colorado Health Symposium.
+In 2018, the Colorado Health Foundation honored Liza Marron with the Dr. Virgilio Licona Health Leadership Award during our annual Colorado Health Symposium.
 A true champion for social justice, Liza has relentlessly shined a light on community health issues by raising the voices of those left in the shadows.
 Her lifelong path of activism is a testament to Dr. Licona’s unwavering commitment to those most in need.